QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 It turns out that using a uniform grid of points is in general the worst possible choice of interpolation nodes for a polynomial approximation.
 This phenomena is can be seen with the interpolation of the seemingly innocuous Runge's function, :math:`g(x) = \frac{1}{1 + 25 x^2}`.

-First, lets calculate the interpolation with a monomial basis to find the :math:`c_i` such that
+Lets calculate the interpolation with a monomial basis to find the :math:`c_i` such that

 .. math::

     \frac{1}{1 + 25 x^2} \approx \sum_{i=0}^N c_i x^i,\, \text{ for } -1 \leq x \leq 1

 First, interpolation with :math:`N = 5` and avoid taking the inverse.
 In that case, as long as we avoid taking an inverse, the numerical errors from the ill-conditioned matrix are manageable.